Cornish language: Revived Cornish orthography

-A substantial number of loan words from English and to a lesser extent French entered the Cornish language throughout its history.
-Whereas only 5% of the vocabulary of the Old Cornish Vocabularium Cornicum is thought to be borrowed from English, and only 10% of the lexicon of the early modern Cornish writer William Rowe, around 42% of the vocabulary of the whole Cornish corpus is estimated to be English loan words, without taking frequency into account.
-(However, when frequency is taken into account, this figure for the entire corpus drops to 8%.)
-The many English loanwords, some of which were sufficiently well assimilated to acquire native Cornish verbal or plural suffixes or be affected by the mutation system, include redya 'to read', onderstondya 'to understand', ford 'way', hos 'boot' and creft 'art'.

-Many Cornish words, such as mining and fishing terms, are specific to the culture of Cornwall.
-Examples include atal 'mine waste' and beetia 'to mend fishing nets'.
-Foogan and hogan are different types of pastries.
-Troyl is a 'traditional Cornish dance get-together' and Furry is a specific kind of ceremonial dance that takes place in Cornwall.
-Certain Cornish words may have several translation equivalents in English, so for instance lyver may be translated into English as either 'book' or 'volume' and dorn can mean either 'hand' or 'fist'.

-Like other Celtic languages, Cornish lacks a number of verbs commonly found in other languages, including modals and psych-verbs; examples are 'have', 'like', 'hate', 'prefer', 'must/have to' and 'make/compel to'.
-These functions are instead fulfilled by periphrastic constructions involving a verb and various prepositional phrases.

 Grammar

 The grammar of Cornish shares with other Celtic languages a number of features which, while not unique, are unusual in an Indo-European context.
 The grammatical features most unfamiliar to English speakers of the language are the initial consonant mutations, the verb–subject–object word order, inflected prepositions, fronting of emphasised syntactic elements and the use of two different forms for 'to be'.

 Morphology

 Mutations

 Cornish has initial consonant mutation: The first sound of a Cornish word may change according to grammatical context.
 As in Breton, there are four types of mutation in Cornish (compared with three in Welsh, two in Irish and Manx and one in Scottish Gaelic).
 These changes apply to only certain letters (sounds) in particular grammatical contexts, some of which are given below: